cannawen/dota-report-analyzer/README.md

 Before:
 ![Before](screenshots/before.png)

+Note: It may take a few seconds to load all your data

 ## Development

 PRs welcome!

 ### Running the app

-1. Clone the repo
+1. Download the code from GitHub
 2. Visit `chrome://extensions/` in Google Chrome
 3. Click "LOAD UNPACKED"
-4. Select the directory for `dota-report-analyzer`
+4. Select the directory `dota-report-analyzer/src`
-5. Visit the reports page to see it in action!
+5. Visit your [reports page](https://steamcommunity.com/my/gcpd/570/?category=Account&tab=MatchPlayerReportIncoming) to see it in action!

 ## Contributors